Jagged Little Pill: Content

-"Mary Jane" is built over a ballad's tense and ringing electric guitar, and sees Morissette trying to reassure a friend who's having a rough time.
+"Perfect" is thought to be about internalised negativity, the pressure to do well and approval.
+Meanwhile, "Mary Jane" is built over a ballad's tense and ringing electric guitar.
+It addresses themes about depression and anorexia as it sees Morissette trying to reassure a friend who's having a rough time.
 In 2010 a writer suggested it was an example of an anti-rhetorical argument about taking action.
-Though the name "Mary Jane" is another name for marijuana, the song seems not to be about the drug.
+Though the name "Mary Jane" is another name for marijuana, the song seems not to be about the plant.

 "Ironic" is a pop rock song, set in the time signature of common time, composed in a moderate tempo of eighty-two beats per minute.
 The song's use of situational irony led to some fascination with whether it is a correct application of the term ironic.
 According to the Oxford English Dictionary "irony" is "a figure of speech in which the intended meaning is the opposite of that expressed by the words used" making lyrics such as "It's like rain on your wedding day" not ironic.

 The closing "Wake Up" takes the shape of a cry for help to an apathetic world.

+The album cover, featuring photography by John Patrick Salisbury and art direction by Thomas Recchion, combines a picture of Morissette crouched atop a cliff in Malibu, California and another of her face with various shades of red, blue and green, and typewriter-style fonts.